AVEVA/AVEVA-Samples/Basic/DotNet/readme_REST.rst

 		$"api/Tenants/{tenantId}/Namespaces/{namespaceId}/Streams/{waveStream.Id}/Data/InsertValue",
 			new StringContent(JsonConvert.SerializeObject(wave)));

--  waveStream.Id is the stream Id
--  body is the event object in json format

 Inserting multiple values is similar, but the payload has list of events and the url for POST call varies: